What Virginia's culture war governor's race means for the 2018 midterms

 Northam's campaign has spent $3.5 million on phone calls and door-knocking efforts to reach minority voters.
 He has also spent heavily on radio and mail ads targeting black voters.

 This week, the state Democratic Party sent voters a mailer that features Gillespie and Trump superimposed over an image of the tiki torch-carrying neo-Nazis who caused chaos in Charlottesville.
-"Virginia gets to stand up to hate," the mailer says.

 Gillespie said in August that the white supremacists "have no place" in Virginia.
 But he didn't criticize Trump's suggestion that "many sides" were to blame -- which is the basis of the Democratic mailer.